marctrem/usbarmory-wiki-fork/Host-adapter.md

   * D+, D- bridged from a Type A receptacle to the other
   * VBUS, GND shorted between the two Type A receptacles and a micro-USB one

-The adapter is available for purchase along with the USB armory board, please see information at the [USB armory project page](https://inversepath.com/usbarmory).

 **Fun fact**: the host adapter can also be used to prevent accidental data exchange enabling secure charging.

 ![USB armory host adapter](images/armory-mark-one-host-adapter.jpg)